 I am working on the program in two capacities: 1) as a curriculum designer creating high quality courses using sound pedagogical principles, and 2) as a student completing all course work.
 I will share each course outline for open access.
 Courses include:

-- Full course outline comprising eight modules with learning goals, assignment descriptions, and most importantly, content sources that include links to a breadth of high quality resources on the web, journal articles, and textbook titles available for reasonable cost or on Google books or archive.org for free
+- Thoughtfully designed curriculum comprising eight modules with learning goals, assignment descriptions, and content sources with links to a variety of high quality resources on the web, journal articles, and textbook titles available for reasonable cost or on Google books or archive.org for free

 The program includes historical study of art theory and visual objects, as well as methods in critical analysis of writings and texts, visual analysis of artworks and the synthesis of the historical and current role of art and visual objects in contemporary culture.
 The art works and objects studied in this program focus primarily on cultures within North America and Europe, with some exceptions.
 The program leverages the availability of web sources and open scholarship as the main source of content with the limited use of a textbooks.
 Students will develop independent and original research in addition to critical thinking and analysis skills.

 - Demonstrate advanced knowledge of areas of art history and gain proficiency in interpreting images/objects in ways that consider the historical contexts in which they were produced and received.